microsoft/code-with-engineering-playbook/observability/pillars.md

 ## Metrics

 Metrics provide a near real-time stream of data, informing operators and stakeholders about the functions the system is performing as well as its health.
-Unlike logging & tracing, metric data tends to be more efficient to transmit and store.
+Unlike logging and tracing, metric data tends to be more efficient to transmit and store.

 ### What should be tracked?

 System critical measurements that relate to the application/machine health, which are usually excellent alert candidates.
-Work with your engineering & devops peers to identify the metrics, but they may include:
+Work with your engineering and devops peers to identify the metrics, but they may include:

 - CPU and memory utilisation.
 - Request rate.